ERINWORLD - your personal guide to wellness

 Eat like the ‘immortals’ do

 The longest lived, healthiest people on the planet are the Okinawan elders of Japan.
 Their diets have been documented in detail by scientists and are a good model to follow or work toward.
 They consume more than 5 cups of green tea a day, consume 10 or more servings of vegetables and fruits a day (they are quite fond of sweet potato), only eat until they are 90% full, and eat fish 3 or so times a week.
-They do not eat deep-fried foods or processed foods.
+They do not eat any deep-fried foods or processed foods, including processed meats.

 Chocolate craving?

-A couple of squares of dark chocolate is the preferred daily “bad snack” because while it’s high in calories, it’s also rich in antioxidants and other vitamins and minerals.
+A couple of squares of dark chocolate is the preferred daily “bad snack” because while all chocolate is high in calories, dark chocolate is also rich in antioxidants and other vitamins and minerals.
 Scientific evidence shows it can lower blood pressure a little.
 Regular, white, or milk chocolate does not have measurable beneficial effects and should be avoided.
-Dark chocolate needs to be 60% cocoa or more.
-Dove Dark or Poulain brand 86% cocoa ‘Ultime Noir’ is my preferred bar.
+Dark chocolate needs to be 60% cocoa or more - ideally around 85%.

 Aqua Safe Straw - Portable Water Filter